One-Bowl Vegan Hummus Chickpea Burgers

 See, I really have no idea what that means.

-Easy Hummus Chickpea Veggie Burgers
+One-Bowl Vegan Hummus Chickpea Burgers

 No need for a food processor when you make these ridiculously easy veggie burgers!
 Just mash chickpeas, hummus, and a handful of other ingredients together and saute for a super tasty, super simple vegan veggie burger.

-Chickpea Hummus Veggie Burgers:
+Chickpea Hummus Vegan Veggie Burgers:

 - 1 cup rolled oats (not quick-cooking)